whitesnowx/tp/docs/UserGuide.md

 title: User Guide
 ---

-StaffConnect (SC) is a **desktop app for managing contacts of Professors and Tutors, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+StaffConnect (SC) is a **desktop app for managing Professors' and Tutors' contact information and associated meetings, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, SC can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}